F5Networks/f5-appsvcs-templates/docs/userguide/using-app-templates.rst

 To open a template, click the template name.
 The template loads into the interface, with required fields marked by a red asterisk.

-At the bottom of the template, you see the following options for what to do once the template is complete.
+The template displays the following buttons for what to do once the template is complete.

 .. list-table::
       :widths: 55 240